 - Make it social – Multiplayer games are so popular because players get to interact and help each other.
 Introducing a social element into gamification can heighten engagement.
 Using leaderboards to ignite competitive spirit is a good example of this.

-- Consider virtual rewards – If you cannot afford real-world rewards, you can also develop virtual rewards which will keep your customers motivated and engaged.
+- Consider virtual rewards – If you cannot afford real-world rewards, you can, instead, develop virtual rewards which will keep your customers motivated and engaged.

-Gamification can be used to reinvigorate a loyalty programme, educate customers, enrich the customer experience, build deeper and richer customer data, drive referrals and advocacy.
+Gamification can be used to reinvigorate a loyalty programme, educate customers, enrich the customer experience, build deeper and richer customer data and, drive referrals and advocacy.
 It’s a powerful strategy well worth considering.